-- Core configuration settings changed by an online AdminHD computer. - Matrix crosspoints and IO parameters (Mic preamp gain, SRC on/off, etc.) - The DSP configuration and parameters (EQ, Dynamics, Fader levels, etc.) - All other user settings (fader strip assignments, etc.)
+- Core configuration settings changed by an online AdminHD computer. - Matrix crosspoints and IO parameters (Mic preamp gain, SRC on/off, etc.) - mxDSP configuration and parameters (if applicable).

 Starting the System (Cold Start)

 Alternatively, the system can be set to cold start, following the next reboot, by selecting the Global -> "Prepare Coldstart" option in the System Settings display.
 First, enable the option, and then restart the control system (e.g. power off and on).